 Small sized housing associations

-The G320 explained that the section 106 market is really important for them and that, because of their small development programmes, they respond to opportunities as they come.
+The G320 explained that the section 106 market is really important for them and that, because of their small development programmes, they respond to opportunities to purchase these homes when they come and when they meet their requirements.
+However, they have fairly stringent requirements and tend to be interested in schemes of no more than 10-15 homes, are almost exclusively focused on social rent homes and generally avoid tall buildings.
+They tend to work with SMEs and almost always need grant funding to make the scheme work, which, they say, is not forthcoming.
 Like medium and large housing associations, they are concerned by quality, design and service charges and lament being brought in at the very end.

-Small housing associations tend to be interested in schemes of no more than 10-15 homes, are almost exclusively focused on social rent homes and generally avoid tall buildings.
-They tend to work with SMEs and almost always need grant funding to make the scheme work, which, they say, is not forthcoming.

 Small housing associations explained that the two main obstacles for them being more active in the market are:

-Local authorities and developers not engaging them when homes are available – they explained that developers usually are not aware of them and local authorities have preferred registered providers’ list that rarely include G320 members.
+Local authorities and developers not engaging them when homes are available – they explained that developers usually are not aware of them and local authorities have preferred registered providers’ list that – they claim -rarely include G320 members (although this is yet to be tested with local authorities).
 This means that, when homes are available, they are unlikely to be aware and local authorities contact them once all other avenues have been exhausted.

-GLA’s funding rigidity – they explained that the way funding is provided through the AHP is designed for larger RPs, who can navigate complex application processes and can afford to invest resources in several unsuccessful bids.
-Organisations such as those represented by the G320 don’t have sufficient resources to put forward bids every time that they are presented with an opportunity.
+GLA’s funding rigidity – they explained that the way funding is provided through the AHP is designed for larger RPs, who can navigate complex application processes and can afford to invest resources in several rounds of negotiations.
 This means that they often don’t even try to access funding and, consequently, purchase section 106 homes.
-On top of this, the G320 claims that the homes they tend to purchase are more expensive and require a higher level of grant than what the GLA is read to offer.
+On top of this, the G320 claims that the homes they tend to purchase are more expensive and require a higher level of grant than what the GLA is ready to offer.

 Local authorities

 Interviewed local authorities presented a mixed picture.
 Haringey and Westminster are active in the market and consider section 106 acquisitions a good instrument to increase stock at relatively low financial risk, particularly in a period of tight margins.
-Southwark and Newham proceed with Section 106 acquisitions on ad hoc basis, but not on large volumes.
-Harrow has been buying some Section 106 homes for temporary accommodation through the General Fund.
+Harrow, Southwark and Newham proceed with Section 106 acquisitions on an ad hoc basis, but not at large volumes.
 Hounslow did some acquisitions in the past but has largely exited the market, whilst Camden and Hackney are not active.
 The research indicates that most local authorities are either not purchasing section 106 homes or purchasing small numbers of them.
 The two main reasons for their lack of enthusiasm are:

 They are animated by similar concerns to those highlighted by housing associations, and are constrained by limited capital resources.